adminion/friends-of-friends/docs/markdown/friendship.md

 **done**: `function`, required callback

-### friendship.FriendshipModel.isRequested(friendshipId, accountId, done)
+### FriendshipModel.isRequested(friendshipId, accountId, done)

-check to see if the given user is requested in a given friendship
+check to see if the given user is the requested in a given friendship

 **Parameters**